 Jane O. Newman is interested in dialogues between the pre- and early modern past and the modern and postmodern present.
 Her primary fields are Renaissance and Early Modern English, French, German, Italian and neo-Latin literature and culture.
-She also has published and taught courses on Walter Benjamin and Erich Auerbach; the history of the discipline of Comparative Literature; theories and methods of Comparative Literature; new historicism and cultural materialism; Cold War Renaissance and Baroque Studies.
+She also has published and taught courses on Walter Benjamin and Erich Auerbach; the history of the discipline of Comparative Literature; theories and methods of Comparative Literature; Realism and its Discontents; new historicism and cultural materialism; Cold War Renaissance and Baroque Studies.
 She is currently working on two books, one on the legacy of Auerbach, and the other provisionally entitled After Westphalia: Early Modern Lessons for the Post-Modern Age.
 She was a Guggenheim Fellow, 1998-99, a Humboldt Fellow, 1991-92, 2004, and 2012, and a Senior Fulbright Scholar at the Free University in Berlin, 2010-11.
-During 2015-16, she holds the M.H.
+During 2015-16, she held the M.H.
 Abrams Fellowship at the National Humanities Center, Research Triangle, North Carolina.
 In Spring, 2017, she holds a Berlin Prize as the John P. Birkelund Fellow in the Humanities at the American Academy in Berlin (Germany).